Home

 Knowing your abdominal muscle anatomy can help you exercise your ab muscles, get ripped, and be some useful info to absorb between workouts.
 When you know which muscles you're working it'll help you work them better.

-First, take a look at this diagram showing a cross section of the left side of a torso:
+For the muscles, first let's take a look at this diagram showing a cross section of the left side of a torso:

 The red is your rectus abdominis, the blue is your external oblique, the green is your internal oblique, and the yellow is your transverse abdominis.
 Note how the is under your other 3 ab muscles, but covers almost your whole abdominal cavity.